rifat-hossain07/rifat-hossain07/README.md

  <h3>
 Vibe-IT</h3>

-This is a full stack website,which is a software company website.
+This is a full-stack Software Company website.
 <h5>key features:-</h5>
 <ul>
   <li>A complete web application that is role-based, fully encrypted, and has route protection to effectively manage a software company.</li>